Safety gloves 101: The ultimate guide to abrasion resistance

 The types of abrasion hazards workers face

-See the five types of abrasion resistance workers commonly face.
+See the four types of abrasion resistance workers commonly face.

 Not all abrasions are the same.
 Different tasks create different wear patterns, and understanding these helps safety managers select the right abrasion level for any job.
 Let’s break down the different types: